siddhanth-dev/Ocean-Plastic-Detector/README.md

-## Global Plastic Ledger 🌊
+## Ocean Plastic Ledger 🌊

-Real‑time ocean plastic hotspot tracker built with Streamlit, Folium, and a simple ML model.
-It lets you:
+An experimental prototype for tracking ocean plastic hotspots using map-based visualization, basic spectral analysis, and a simple ML model.

-- **Visualize verified plastic accumulation zones** on an interactive global map
-- **Rank nearby cleanup targets** for a vessel’s current position
-- **Experiment with satellite band inputs** (Red, NIR, SWIR) using a Floating Debris Index (FDI) and a toy Random Forest classifier
+This project explores how satellite data and crowd-informed datasets could be used to identify and prioritize marine plastic cleanup efforts.
+However, it is currently limited by the lack of reliable, publicly accessible satellite data specifically for ocean plastic detection.

 ---